 Most cathedrals we have visited were built well before elevators were invented, and if you want to get to the tower, you need to climb many flights of narrow stairs.
 However, Hallgrímskirkja is a modern structure completed in 1986 and includes the convenience of elevators.

 There is so much adventure in riding an elevator, but it is definitely more efficient.
 There were still a few steps to climb before you reach the viewing platform.
 Our kids really enjoyed checking out the view from each window.
 The view from the Hallgrímskirkja Observation Tower was our favourite view of Reykjavík.

-There is no fee to enter Hallgrímskirkja itself, but admission to the tower and observation deck.
+It’s free to enter Hallgrímskirkja itself, but there is an admission to the tower and observation deck.